Lower Eyre Peninsula 28-day Rainfall Forecast

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 18 May to 22 May, 30 May to 3 June, and 5 June to 9 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 September to 16 September, 27 September to 1 October, and 3 October to 7 October.
 Rain events originating in the tropics and moving south are possible about 13 September to 17 September, 19 September to 23 September, and 25 September to 29 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.